Side Effects of Kangen Water: An Honest Answer

 Key facts

-• People on proton pump inhibitors (PPIs), H2 blockers, or with achlorhydria should use alkaline water with caution—gastric acid is necessary for proper digestion and some medication absorption.
+• People on proton-pump inhibitors (PPIs), H2 blockers, or with achlorhydria should consult their doctor before drinking alkaline water consistently.

-• People with chronic kidney disease (CKD) should consult their nephrologist before changing water pH, as the kidneys regulate acid-base balance and CKD impairs that function.
+• People with chronic kidney disease (CKD) should speak with a nephrologist before changing their water pH.

 TL;DR